Shrutibhargava2004/MediTrain-AI/README.md

 ## Features

+* **Simulated Patient for Trainee Doctors**: Interacts as a virtual patient, describing symptoms and responding dynamically to follow-up questions from users acting as doctors.
 * **Store Conversation History**: Stores the conversations of every session for future use.
 * **Medical Focus**: Tailored to assist with general medical questions while avoiding direct diagnoses.
 * **Flask-Based UI**: Intuitive and interactive web-based interface for seamless user interaction.
 * **Empathetic Responses**: Ensures responses are clear, considerate, and accurate.
 * **Text-to-Speech Functionality**: Allows users to listen to chatbot responses for a more accessible experience.
+* **Disease Prediction**: Supports prediction of diseases like diabetes, Alzheimer's disease, and heart disease.

 ## Prerequisites